 We conclude there is no $3^5$-tile.
-By Lemma \ref{basic}, for $f=24$, the tiling is combinatorially the pentagonal subdivision of octahedron.
-By Lemma \ref{basic} and the AVC for $f=60$, the tiling is combinatorially the pentagonal subdivision of icosahedron.
+For $f=24$, by Lemma \ref{basic}, the tiling is combinatorially the pentagonal subdivision of the octahedron.
+For $f=60$, by Lemma \ref{basic} and the lack of degree $4$ vertex in the AVC, the tiling is combinatorially the pentagonal subdivision of the icosahedron.

-Our classification starts from the pentagonal subdivisions of the triangles in octahedron or icosahedron.
-By the AVC and up to the symmetry of rotation and flipping, there are two ways of tiling the subdivision of one such triangle, given by Figure \ref{special1C}.
-We use dots to indicate the degree $4$ or $5$ vertices of the octahedron or icosahedron, and other vertices have degree $3$.
-We also indicate angles outside the triangles if we can determine them.
-The dashed lines indicate that they can be either $a$ (solid) or $b$ (thick).
-If the dashed line is $a$, then the two nearby angles are $\epsilon,\epsilon$.
-If the dashed line is $b$, then the two nearby angles are $\beta,\gamma$.
-We also note that the subdivision introduces an orientation, so that the center of the triangle is connected to the {\em first point} on each edge.

-Each vertex $V$ of the octahedron or icosahedron has a neighborhood consisting of $4$ or $5$ triangles.
-Each triangle is one of the two types in Figure \ref{special1C}.
-If we can arrange them in a compatible way around $V$, then we get a neighborhood tiling $N(V)$ around $V$.
-Here the compatibility means the same edge type (solid, or $2/3$ thick) and all triangles have the same orientation.
-Figure \ref{special1D} shows all such neighborhood tilings, in counterclockwise orientation.
-The whole tiling is the union of $6$ (for octahedron) or $12$ (for icosahedron) such neighborhood tilings in compatible way.
-We need to make sure that all the triangles have the same orientation.
-This means that we only use the subdivision tilings in Figure \ref{special1C} and the neighborhood tilings in Figure \ref{special1D}, and never use their flippings (i.e., their clockwise versions).

-We also remark that $N(\epsilon^4)$ and $N'(\epsilon^4)$ (also $N(\epsilon^5)$ and $N'(\epsilon^5)$) are actually the identical tilings divided into four triangles in two different ways.
-Moreover, $N$ and $N'$ have opposite global orientations in the sense that the pentagons in the two tilings have opposite orientations.
-In fact, $\alpha\to\beta$ in a pentagon is the counterclockwise direction in the first of Figure \ref{special1C} and is the clockwise direction in the second.
-Therefore $N$ is actually obtained from $N'$ by a flipping.